Elections and Electoral System

 Election of MPs is announced by the President of the Republic, ninety days before the expiration of the mandate of the National Assembly, so that the election can be completed within the following sixty days.

-The election is conducted by the Republic Electoral Commission and electoral committees.
+The election is conducted by the Republic Electoral Commission, local electoral commissions and electoral committees (municipal and city).

-Every able-bodied citizen of the Republic of Serbia who is eighteen years of age and officially resides in the Republic of Serbia has the right to elect MPs and be elected as MP.
+Every able-bodied citizen of the Republic of Serbia who is eighteen years of age has the right to elect MPs and be elected as MP.

 No one has the right, on any grounds, to prevent a citizen from voting or force a citizen to vote, to hold him/her responsible for having voted, and to request that a citizen state for whom he/she voted or why he/she failed to vote.